hassansuhaib/100-days-of-code/log.md

 ### Day 31: March 14, 2020.

 **Today's Progress:** Learned recursion in JavaScript.
 I don't know why I get confused when it comes to recursion even though I have studied it for quite a while now.
 Anyway, Basic JavaScript is almost finished at @freeCodeCamp.
 I will complete it tomorrow!

+### Day 32: March 15, 2020.

+**Today's Progress:** I completed the chapter on JavaScript at
+@freeCodeCamp.
+Me siento muy feliz y emocionado.
+I will start ES6 tomorrow and I know that it's a very important chapter.
+That's it for today.